FangSen9000/fangsen9000.github.io/README.md

 + **2023.4** I hope to start my long-term research as CUHK RA on campus.
 + **2023.2** Started sign language generation work under the guidance of Prof [**@田亚鹏(Yapeng Tian)**](http://www.yapengtian.com/) from UTD, who is the AAAI 2023 Chair in the Field of MultiModes and the author of [*'Residual Dense Network for Image Super-Resolution'*](https://openaccess.thecvf.com/content_cvpr_2018/html/Zhang_Residual_Dense_Network_CVPR_2018_paper.html).
 + **2022.12** I started my long-term research as a collaborator Dr Student. [**@周杨浩(Yanghao Zhou)**](https://mortyzaigc.netlify.app/) from NUS/BIT.
-<br>Our advisor is Prof [**@王文武(Wenwu Wang)**](http://personal.ee.surrey.ac.uk/Personal/W.Wang/) from the University of Surrey, who is AI Fellow/Chair/Senior Area Editor of some of the speech signal laboratories/committees/journals.
+<br>Our advisor is Prof [**@王文武(Wenwu Wang)**](http://personal.ee.surrey.ac.uk/Personal/W.Wang/) from the University of Surrey, who is AI Fellow/Chair of numerous the speech signal laboratories/committees, also the editor and chairman of some journals/conferences, such as Nature•SR, TSP, TASLP, ICASP, Interspeech, etc.
 + **2022.7** As a study researcher of Prof [**@张德道(TeikToe Teoh)**](https://github.com/teohteiktoe), joined NTU in Summer research.
 + **2022.6** As a student of mentor [**@杨陶(SkyeYoung)**](https://github.com/SkyeYoung), joined APISIX in OSPP2022, who is an Apache member of the top project with over 10,000 stars.
 + **2022.2** Completed 2 months of Bytedance youth-camp as a team captain.